Fubge/Fubge/README.md

 ## Skills and Focus
 ### HTML, CSS, and JavaScript
-After dedicating myself to **HTML and CSS** during the initial weeks and months, completing courses like those provided by **FreeCodeCamp**, I then delved into **JavaScript**.
+During the first weeks, which I dedicated to dive into **HTML and CSS**, I completed different courses like those provided by **FreeCodeCamp**.
+I then delved into **JavaScript**.
 From there, I made the decision to focus on mastering JavaScript, prioritizing depth in a single language rather than a superficial understanding of multiple programming languages.

 ### Future Plans
 In the coming weeks, I plan to dive into learning **React** and a CSS framework such as **Bootstrap** or **Tailwind**.
 I'm excited to undertake my first "real" projects, where I can apply my newly acquired skills.